What Are The Sides Of The Dna Ladder Made Of

 Q: Are there any known variations in the sugar-phosphate backbone?

 A: While the standard sugar-phosphate backbone is highly conserved across all life forms, some variations exist, particularly in modified bases within the backbone.
 These modifications often play a role in regulating gene expression or protecting DNA from damage.
-However, the fundamental structure of alternating sugar and phosphate remains largely unchanged.
+Even so, the fundamental structure of alternating sugar and phosphate remains largely unchanged.

 Q: How does the negative charge of the phosphate groups affect DNA structure?